Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Recurrent complexes

 \section{Recurrent complexes}

 In this section we present a variant of the constructions introduced in \cite{BallBrin1995}.

-\begin{definition} Let $X$ be a triangle complex with an action of a group~$G$.
+\begin{definition} Let $X$ be a triangle complex, i.e.\ a 2-dimensional simplicial complex built of geodesic Euclidean triangles, with an action of a group~$G$.
 Let $x\in X^1-X^0$, let $e$ be the edge containing $x$ and let $T$ be a triangle containing $e$.
 Then $\lk_x T$ denotes the open half-circle of directions at $x$ in $T$ that are transverse to $e$.
 By $\deg x$ we denote the degree of $e$, i.e.\ the number of triangles containing $x$.

 For $v\in \lk_x T$, let $H(v)$ be the union of the directions $v'\in \lk_x T'$ with $T'\neq T$ such that there is a geodesic through $x$ in $T\cup T'$ with directions $v$ and $v'$.
 Note that for each triangle $T'$ containing $x$ with $T'\neq T$ there exists a unique such $v'$.
 Thus $|H(v)|=\deg x -1$.
 We have $v'\in H(v)$ if and only if $v\in H(v')$